m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 A segment is not really destroyed once it is detached.
 A segment may be attached, detached and re-attached by multiple processes many times through its lifetime.

-Once a segment is created, it’s essentially a persistent entity until there is an explicit request for it to be destroyed.
+Once a segment is created, it's essentially a persistent entity until there is an explicit request for it to be destroyed.
 Note that this is very different from memory that is local to a process, which is reclaimed when the process exits.

 ## SysV Shared Memory API
 To create or open a segment we use